 Recently I came across one more of the thousands of online references to the wedding, in the Dominican Republic, of the late Michael Jackson to Lisa Marie Presley, daughter of the also late Elvis.
 That “wedding” – allegedly held more than 20 years ago – is one of the most amazing hoaxes in modern times.

 It is amazing, not only for having deceived so many people and so many journalists at that time.
-The most amazing thing is that the myth, the hoax, the fraud, is widely believed and cited as a real event, even in media that are famously skeptical and cautious to a fault about what they will call fact, long after factual and documentary evidence exposed the obvious fakery.
+The most amazing thing is that the myth, the hoax, the fraud, is still widely believed and cited as a real event, even in media that are famously skeptical and cautious to a fault about what they will call fact, long after factual and documentary evidence exposed the obvious fakery.

 This article is not one of those wack-job conspiracy theories like those that claim 9/11 was caused by government detonation of hidden bombs, or the sad nonsense that says there was a second shooter at the Kennedy assassination.